 Prescription drug monitoring programs (PDMPs) are state-run electronic databases that monitor dispensed prescriptions for controlled substances in 49 states and the District of Columbia.
-Kansas' Medicaid staff has access to the PDMP and uses it to identify at-risk beneficiaries and to monitor cash transactions.
-The chart below compares the Kansas FFS Medicaid program's access to the PDMP with that of other programs.
+Maryland's Medicaid staff has access to the PDMP and uses it to obtain historical information on beneficiaries whom Maryland Medicaid is currently investigating.
+The chart below compares the Maryland FFS Medicaid program's access to the PDMP with that of other programs.

 No access to the PDMP Access to the PDMP

 Number of responding programs (%) n = 38 22 (58%) 16 (42%)

-Kansas' PRR \checkmark
+Maryland's PRR ✓